EBISPOT/clyh_ontology/README.md

 # Clytia hemisphaerica Development and Anatomy Ontology (CLYH)

-The Clytia hemisphaerica Development and Anatomy Ontology (CLYH) is to describe the anatomy, development and life cycle stages - planula, polyp, medusa/jellyfish - of the hydrozoan species, Clytia hemiphaerica, member of the phylum Cnidaria.
+The Clytia hemisphaerica Development and Anatomy Ontology (CLYH) describes the anatomical and developmental features of the Clytia hemisphaerica life cycle.
+This species is a member of the phylum Cnidaria and belongs to the hydrozoan clade Leptothecata.
+Its life cycle comprises three stages: a planula larva, a benthic polyp colony, and a sexually-reproducing jellyfish (medusa).

 ## Versions